-Refrigerant Recovery And Recycling R134a - If Equipped
+Refrigerant Recovery And Recycling R-134a - If Equipped

-R-134a Air Conditioning Refrigerant is a hydrofluorocarbon (HFC) that is an ozone-saving product.
-However, the manufacturer recommends that air conditioning service be performed by authorized dealer or other service facilities using recovery and recycling equipment.
+R-134a Air Conditioning Refrigerant is a hydrofluorocarbon (HFC) that is an ozone-friendly substance.
+The manufacturer recommends that air conditioning service be performed by an authorized dealer or other service facilities using recovery and recycling equipment.